1100 Ludlow Street Suite 700 Philadelphia, PA 19107

 There are six possible Baseline Portfolios, and each account subject to this agreement will be associated with one Baseline Portfolio which you have selected.

-The current allocation for the Global Balanced (Taxable) Baseline Portfolio can be found here.
+The current allocation for all six baseline portfolios can be found here.

 Although the Investment Program is executed largely on a rules-based process, you should expect circumstances, which are difficult to foresee and describe fully in advance, when we will judge it is beneficial to you to use our discretion in a departure from our rules-based investment process.
 The most common example of such a deviation is during portfolio rebalancing, where investment decisions may be subject to restrictions or costs associated with mutual fund redemptions, liquidity or deviation from net asset value in the ETFs or general tax considerations.
 As well, tax considerations and transactions costs can produce a significant difference between the desired asset allocation and the actual asset allocation of your Assets.